Issue No. 204-205 - December 28, 2000.

 By Ylber Emra

-The victory of the moderate political option in the local
+The victory of the moderate political option in

 elections in Kosovo and the coming to power of the opposition in